SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 Let's get back to our question: Should our matchers hold a reference to the extra data or take the ownership?

-We will an attempt to design matcher using references (**Option1**), which means our matcher will now have lifetime annotation.
+We will an attempt to design matchers using references (**Option1**), which means our `MembershipMatcher` will now have lifetime annotation.

 ```rust
 pub enum MembershipMatcher<'a> {